Massive manhunt after gangster's brazen helicopter prison break

-As many as 2,900 police officers were on the hunt Monday for France's most infamous criminal after he broke out of prison -- for the second time -- on Sunday.
+A massive manhut is on for notorious French gangster Redoine Faid.
+As many as 2,900 police officers were on the hunt Monday for France's most infamous criminal after he broke out of prison for the second time on Sunday.
 As CBS News correspondent Charlie D'Agata reports, if the case looks like something out of a Hollywood movie, that's no coincidence.

 It started when heavily armed men took a terrified flight instructor hostage at a nearby flying club, hijacking his helicopter.
 They forced him to land at the one part of the Reau Prison compound that does not have anti-aircraft netting.